 Is it difficult?

 You will be provided with thorough training and ongoing support from staff at Self-Management BC.
 Volunteers do not need to be health professionals to deliver these programs.
-Some volunteers also support our programs by promoting within the community, for example, at health fairs or to distribute promotional material.
+Some volunteers also support our programs by promoting within the community, for example, at health fairs or distributing promotional material.

 What is required to become a Volunteer?